The Garden Grazer

 Instructions

 • In a large stockpot over medium-high heat, sauté leeks and carrots for 5-6 minutes.
-(I use 3 Tbsp. water/veggie broth for no-oil sauté method, adding more as needed.)
+(I use 3 Tbsp. water/veggie broth for no-oil sauté method, adding a splash more as needed.)

-• When leeks are softened, add potatoes and broth to stockpot.
-Bring to a boil then reduce heat, cover, and simmer for 8-10 minutes.
+• When the leeks are softened, add the potatoes and broth to stockpot.
+Bring to a boil then reduce heat, cover, and simmer for 8 minutes.
 (Or until potatoes are just tender as they will continue to cook through the next couple steps.)

-• When potatoes are just tender, add asparagus, peas, white beans (rinsed and drained), and fresh dill.
+• When the potatoes are just tender, add asparagus, fresh dill, peas, and white beans (rinsed and drained).
 Stir and return to a light boil.
-Simmer for 3 minutes or until asparagus is tender.
+Then simmer for 3 minutes or until asparagus is tender.

-• In a small bowl, whisk miso with about 1/4 cup warm water to thin and remove clumps.
-Add to pot and stir.
-Salt/pepper to taste if desired or garnish with additional fresh dill before serving.
+• In a small bowl, whisk the miso with about 1/4 cup water until smooth.
+Add the miso slurry to the pot and stir.
+Add salt & pepper to taste if desired, or garnish with additional fresh dill before serving.

 Notes